mosTavassoli/RunTogether-UX/M2/milestone2.md

 And the cons:

-- some of the features like the "GOAL" tab in the profile page is not clear.
+- some of the features like start the plan of running is not clear.
 - the running plan does not make users eager to follow the plan. the design is not so motivational.
-- it is not a good idea to place the Groups button which is one of the main functionalites of the project, inside the user's profile. designing a menu and place it in the mentioned part is a better solution.
+- the order of the bottom menu should change, in most designs the profile icon is in the right side.

 Conclusion:
 After scrutinizing both prototypes, the final choice would be a mixture of the mentioned prototypes.
 The first one shows functionalities in an organized way and detail; on the other hand, the second one provides a better entering point to the App by choosing a more understandable way.
 Besides, the shortage of a creating group running by the user could be addressable by the second prototype.
 Last but not least, the second one could not satisfy the users' requirements in terms of offering consecutive plans of training; however, covering in another prototype.
 To sum up, the entering point of the application and the functionality of creating and choosing groups, will be chosen from the second prototype. the functionality for scheduling plans and keeping users motivated by following the mentioned plan will be chosen from the first prototype.